WickedJester89/justynK/Mods-and-related-projects.md

 # Mods

-This is a list of known mods to DevilutionX.
+This is a list of known mods to Devilution/DevilutionX.
 Feel free to extend it by sending a PR.

 ## Infernity [Devilution mod - Windows only]